-There's often some confusion on the difference between a tagline and a slogan.
+There's often some confusion about the difference between a tagline and a slogan.
 You'll also notice that they are sometimes used interchangeably.
-However, here's the key difference between a tagline and a slogan
+However, here's the key difference between a tagline and a slogan:

 A tagline is a small phrase used to communicate a brand's value.
 Companies use taglines in marketing campaigns to connect with their customers.
 Taglines tell consumers about the overall company without mentioning the product or service they offer.